 Finally, some believe that the Parable of Lazarus and the Rich Man actually happened and reveals a clear teaching on the afterlife (Luke 16:19-31).
 Lazarus, who suffered from extreme poverty and disease, ended up in Abraham’s bosom.
 Nowhere does it say he had a personal, salvific relationship with Christ, or one would expect Jesus to have healed him.
 The implication is that Lazarus’s suffering lifted him up to Abraham’s bosom, lifted by God’s mercy.

 Let’s wrap up this section.
-It is probable that those verses clarify God’s judgment on those righteous gentiles.
+It is probable that those verses clarify God’s judgment on those righteous gentiles whom I described in my introduction.
 He will judge them by their works as they walked in the light of the moral law that he gave them, even though they never heard the gospel and received Christ in their hearts.
+Surely they will get a lenient sentence.

 IV.
 Let’s look at the clearest teaching of all about God’s judgment before the law of Moses was sent down from heaven.